SSabitli/SSabitli/README.md

 # Hi, I'm **Samir**

 I am a Data Science student keen on tackling complex Data, Statistics, Visualisation, and Business problems through a variety of tools.
-Through my background in Data, Business, Economics, and Finance, I deliver flexible solutions catered to your specific needs.

 ## Projects

 - [Social Network Analysis of the Bondora Peer-to-Peer Lending Network](https://github.com/SSabitli/SNA-Group-7) - The project was part of the JADS course Social Network Analysis for Data Scientists.
+The main aim of the project was to gain a practical understanding of network models such as the Exponential Random Graph Model (ERGM), Quadratic Assignment Procedure (QAP), alongside numerous others.